| Read Time: 2 minutes

 Recent Case Settlement

-THE CASE: Attorney Fob James Law Firm represented a client in Mobile, AL that aggravated a pre-existing injury during a motor vehicle crash.
-Because of the client’s pre-existing injuries, the client’s own insurance company refused to give a fair offer.
+THE CASE: Fob James Law Firm represented a client in Mobile, AL that aggravated a pre-existing injury during a motor vehicle crash.
+The client’s own insurance company refused to give a fair offer because they said our client was partialy at-fault and had pre-existing injuries.
 So, we filed a lawsuit and beat the insurance company into submission.

 CASE RESULT: Fob James Law Firm tried the case to bench verdict and obtained a verdict against the insurance company in the amount of $150,000.00.